 The Social Security Administration's (SSA) administrative law judges review, process, and adjudicate requests for hearings on disability benefits.
 In 2007, the agency set an expectation-which SSA reported was based on trend data and some regional managers' input-for judges to issue 500-700 dispositions (decisions and dismissals) each year, and the extent to which they have met this expectation has varied over time.
 SSA did not document the expectation-setting process in 2007, nor has it formally reviewed the expectation since.
-Judges in discussion groups held by GAO questioned the basis of the expectation and 87 percent of judges GAO surveyed (47 of 54) said the expectations has fluctuated over the years (see figure).
+Judges in discussion groups held by GAO questioned the basis of the expectation and 87 percent of judges GAO surveyed (47 of 54) said the expectation was too high.
+The extent to which judges met the annual and related expectations has fluctuated over the years (see figure).
 Without periodic reviews, SSA cannot be assured that its expectations appropriately allow judges to balance productivity with other expectations, such as quality, given changing conditions over time.